-Mallory described his potential route to John Noel, the 1924 expedition photographer, in the days prior to his climb.
-Mallory stated his first route choice was to go up the Couloir to access the north-east section of the final pyramid.
+Mallory described his potential routes to John Noel, the 1924 expedition photographer, in the days prior to his climb.
+Mallory stated his first choice was to go up the Couloir to access the north-east section of the final pyramid.
 His backup route was to cross above the top of the Couloir and access the ridge of the East Face at a point above the Couloir.
-It is this second route that matches with the sighting of Odell at 12:50.
+This second route matches with the sighting of Odell at 12:50.

 The myth they climbed either the First or Second Step was a deliberate deception created by E.F.
 Norton.
 Odell sent a mountain dispatch down to Norton at Advanced Base Camp stating they were seen at the Final Step (Third) at 12:50.
 Norton destroys the dispatch and then falsifies the altitude and time in a report to The Times.